Calculating ROI in real estate

 You can do this in several ways, including by looking at the cash flow statements, income statements, and financial ratios like return on investment or net present value.

 In cash transactions, assets purchased entirely with cash, we use the cost technique of ROI.
-It's a straightforward approach to determining ROI.
+It's a simple approach to determining ROI.
 There are no monthly mortgage payments to consider since there are none.

 Real Estate ROI calculation formula -